Types of Visas in Spain

 Submitting the visa application and duly filling it in as well as providing all of the corresponding documents are essential for the processing of the file and approval from the authorities.
 Individuals who are interested in emigrating to Spain can reach out to our team of agents who specialize in long-term visas as well as the subsequent processes, once the immigrant arrives in the country.

 The visa requirements for Spain apply according to nationality.
 This is why it is recommended to consult the applicable conditions for longer stays according to the country of origin.
 Below, we present the types of visas in Spain and detail the requirements for some of these.
 For more information, as well as advice, individuals can reach out to our agents.
+We can also help you apply for a residence permit in Spain.

 Long-term visas in Spain